Fairfax Radiological Consultants

-Neurointerventional Surgery
+Neurointerventional Radiology

-What is Neurointerventional Surgery?
+What is Neurointerventional Radiology?

-Neurointerventional Surgery, Interventional Neuroradiology, or Endovascular Neurosurgery, is a subspecialty combining minimally invasive techniques in Radiology and Neurosurgery to treat vascular conditions of the central nervous system — the brain, spinal cord, head and neck.
-Our experienced Neurointerventional Surgeons are certified by the American Board of Radiology and considered international experts in the field.
+Neurointerventional Radiology, Interventional Neuroradiology, or Endovascular Neurosurgery, is a subspecialty combining minimally invasive techniques in Radiology and Neurosurgery to treat vascular conditions of the central nervous system — the brain, spinal cord, head and neck.
+Our experienced Neurointerventional Radiologists are certified by the American Board of Radiology and considered international experts in the field.
 They have performed thousands of minimally invasive procedures and collaborate to provide excellent patient care.

-We are Northern Virginia’s leaders in Neurointerventional Surgery, offering new therapies and technologies to treat even the most complex cases.
+We are Northern Virginia’s leaders in Neurointerventional Radiology, offering new therapies and technologies to treat even the most complex cases.
 Our goal is to provide you with exceptional service and the most advanced, evidence-based medical care available – delivered in a welcoming, friendly environment.
 All procedures are performed in our state-of-the-art neurological suite located at our partner hospital, Inova Fairfax in Fairfax, VA.

 Your satisfaction is important to us.
 We treat every patient with dignity, respect and compassion.
 Our individualized approach means we work closely with you to develop a treatment plan that meets your goals and promotes healing and recovery.